Program Title – Electrical Engineering Technician

 This is an introductory course in instrumentation and process control.
 Transducers and their application in pressure, flow, level and temperature systems is discussed.
 Basic instrumentation theory, equations and calculations are introduced in order to understand the interaction between physical processes and their transducers.

 This is a basic introductory course in Calculus.
 Students learn the language of calculus and apply the rules to simple engineering problems.
 The course includes the derivative of algebraic functions with applications to trajectory motion and minimum and maximum problems.
-An introduction to integration, with algebraic functions, is also taught with some basic applications to area, volumes of revolution, displacement-velocity-acceleration and electrical problems.
-Prerequisite: Mathematics III (MA3105 or MA3033) with 60%.
+An introduction to integration, with algebraic functions, is also taught with some basic applications to area, volumes of revolution, displacement-velocity-acceleration and other applied engineering problems.

 The skyrocketing demand for clean, abundant energy has resulted in a need for comprehensive information that can be used by builders, technicians, energy industry professionals, and anyone else that wants to learn about alternative forms of energy and their everyday uses.
 This course explores solar, wind, and other sources and the technology available to harness them.
 Students will gain a better understanding on how these systems work as well as how they are put together.